 A drop gate, on the other hand, is a single door that opens by falling in the upstream direction like a tailgate on a pick-up truck and closes by being hoisted back in place with mechanical gears.
 It cannot fall downstream because it rests against notches in the stone retaining walls of the canal.
 Drop gates are identified by the gears and pulleys next to them.
 If you want to see a drop gate, visit Lock 7, 9, 10, or 12.
 All are located farther upstream.

 Along with the lock itself stands Lockhouse 6.
 A lockhouse is the residence of the man who is hired to operate the lock.
-In addition to a yearly salary, he and his family—almost all lockkeepers were family men—lived in the company provided lockhouse and had use of an acre of land for farming.
+In addition to a yearly salary, he and his family—almost all lockkeepers were family men—lived in the company-provided lockhouse and had use of an acre of land for farming.
 Those who tended multiple locks got extra money per lock, up to two.
 The locks had to be very close together for the C&O Canal Company to assign multiple locks to one person.

 Operating the lock was a year-round, 24-hour-a-day job.
-When a canal boat approached, the captain would blow a whistle to notify the lockkeeper.
+When a canal boat approached, the captain would blow a horn to notify the lockkeeper.
 If it were nighttime, somebody had to wake up and go to work.
 Of course that’s the benefit of being a family man—your kids had to get up for the late night and early morning arrivals!

 While such houses once stood at nearly all locks on the Chesapeake and Ohio Canal, very few survive today.
 Of those that do remain, most are not open to the public, at least not on any regularly scheduled basis.
 This makes Lockhouse 6 even more special because it can be rented for overnight stays by those wanting an authentic canal and lockhouse experience.
 The C&O Canal Trust maintains seven such houses within Chesapeake and Ohio Canal National Historical Park.
 See the Lockhouse Rentals web page here on National Park Planner for more information.

 Some of the other rental houses have no modern utilities and represent lockhouses from the early 1800s.
-If you don’t mind spending $110 for a lack of luxury, I highly recommend staying at least one night in one of the rustic houses.
+If you don’t mind spending $120 for a lack of luxury, I highly recommend staying at least one night in one of the rustic houses.
 I stayed in Lockhouse 22 and Lockhouse 49.
 The former has no utilities at all and the latter has electricity and heat only.
 I purposely avoided the modernized houses because I wanted to experience a night close to how those living on the canal back in the 1800s spent every night of their lives.
 I stayed in Lockhouse 22 on a hot and miserable day and had to deal with mosquitoes, and while I can’t imagine many people wanting to pay good money to put up with such hardships, spending one night to learn what people of the past had to deal with was worth every penny I spent, every drop of sweat I spilled, and every mosquito bite I endured.
 Of course, if the weather is nice—early spring or late fall—heat and bugs are not an issue.
 I stayed in Lockhouse 49 in late September and the weather was perfect, so I can’t complain about a thing.

 The canal around Lock 6 is very picturesque.
 I saw a number of turtles bathed in the neon-green algae that covered the water.